The movie Merry Christmas Mr. Lawrence (starring David Bowie) was filmed in New Zealand and the Cook Islands in 1982.

 Genesis of the Film

-Merry Christmas Mr. Lawrence was directed by Nagisa Oshima - one of Japan's best known and accomplished directors.
+Merry Christmas Mr. Lawrence was directed by Nagisa Oshima - one of Japan's most known and accomplished directors.
 Oshima also wrote the initial script.

 After Oshima saw Bowie perform The Elephant Man on Broadway, the two sealed the deal to work together.